Monetary policy instruments

 SNB standing facilities include the intraday facility, with which the SNB provides its counterparties with interest-free liquidity during the day (intraday liquidity) by means of repo transactions.
 This liquidity facilitates the settlement of payment transactions via Swiss Interbank Clearing (SIC), and foreign exchange transactions via Continuous Linked Settlement (CLS), the multilateral payment system.
 The funds received must be repaid by the end of the same bank working day at the latest.
 These funds do not qualify when evaluating compliance with minimum reserve requirements or liquidity requirements under banking law.

 The other SNB standing facility is the liquidity-shortage financing facility, which is available to SNB counterparties for bridging unexpected liquidity bottlenecks.
 This facility can be used until the next bank working day (overnight) through special-rate repo transactions.
-The special rate is calculated as the SNB policy rate plus a surcharge, and is at least 50 basis points.
+The special rate is calculated as the SNB policy rate plus a surcharge, and is at least 0%.
 Conditions for concluding special-rate repo transactions are the granting of a limit by the SNB and the provision of collateral eligible for SNB repos.
 Such cover must amount to at least 110% of the limit at all times.
 The limit determines the maximum amount of liquidity that a counterparty may obtain.
 The limit is drawn down in the form of an overnight repo transaction.
 The securities are held by the counterparty in a ‘Custody Cover Account SNB’ at SIX SIS Ltd.

 Further monetary policy instruments

 More detailed information can be found in the Guidelines of the Swiss National Bank on Monetary Policy Instrumentsand in the five related Instruction Sheets.
 Further information on open market operations, standing facilities and the Swiss Reference Rates is available under Information for, Financial markets.